jasonblahovec/NHL-Insights-Hub/ingestion/nhlhutbuilder/README.md

-# dbc_ingest_batches
+# Ingesting EA NHL Player Ratings with Databricks

 ## Overview

-This script is intended for use with Databricks Community Edition.
+The script called dbc_ingest_batches.py in this folder is intended for use with Databricks Community Edition.
 It is designed to help you append a subset of "cards" scraped from a provided range of IDs to a destination table.
-Due to constraints with the Community version, scraping must be done in batches.
-You can control the batch size and number of batches, allowing you to ingest data from NHLHUTBUILDER in a structured manner.
+Due to memory constraints with the Community version, scraping must be done in batches.
+You can control the batch size and number of batches, allowing you to ingest data from NHLHUTBUILDER in a structured manner (or completely, if you have more scalable resources!).

 ## Getting Started